-A tour of Wadi Rum, Jordan is an adventures’ dream.
+A tour of Wadi Rum is an adventures’ dream and one of the top reasons to travel to Jordan.
 I once sat in a Bedouin tent with British mountaineers who have climbed around the world.
 “Wadi Rum is our favorite place to come back to,” one said.

 Jabal (Arabic for “mountain”) Khazali is one of the first stops on a jeep tour of the Wadi Rum desert.
 A beautiful slit in the mountain hides ancient Nabatean petroglyphs, dating back over 2000 years ago; an age before the Nabatean people settled in Wadi Musa and built Petra.
 A climb to the top (1420 m/4659 ft) and back down will take nearly a full day.